acroscarrillo/FencingBox/README.md

 ![This is an image](https://github.com/acroscarrillo/FencingBox/blob/main/readme_files/ICSP_explanation.png)

 Once the wiring is done BURN THE BOOTLOADER and THEN upload the board's program through the writer arduino.

+# 3 Wiring of the different components of the board